 The curriculum is designed to strengthen character and prepare a young person for a life of service.
-To develop within our students a love of God and respect for the Bible as God's Word are the goals of our classroom Bible programs.
+The goals of our classroom Bible program is to develop within our students a love of God and respect for the Bible as God's Word.
 The curriculum also attempts to instill within our young people an appreciation for our American spiritual heritage and a devotion to it.
-In order to accomplish these objectives, the Bible is studied in the classroom under the direction of each classroom teacher
+In order to accomplish these objectives, the Bible is studied in the classroom under the direction of each classroom teacher.

-• Intellectual
+Intellectual

 O HCA makes every effort to maintain the highest academic standards.
-We use publishers such as Abeka, Bob Jones, Goodhart-Wilcox, etc. to help us maintain those standards.
+We use the Bob Jones University Press curriculum to help us maintain those standards.
 Reading is taught from a literature base.
 Phonics is the fundamental building component of our reading program.
-We also use other language arts techniques to help with sight words.
+We use Orton Gillingham in elementary classrooms.
 Mathematics is taught in the traditional Drill and Practice method with an emphasis on learning problem-solving skills.
 We use manipulatives appropriate for each grade level to help children understand number concepts.
 Our curriculum is sequential.
 We seek to equip the children with the academic skills needed for future success.